Curriculum & Course Descriptions

 manual muscle testing, kinematics, and kinetic analysis of activity

-practice.
-Lecture includes the fundamentals of designing a study, measuring variables,
+include fundamentals of designing and evaluating a research study, measuring variables,

 OTMS-5005: Group Process